g45t345rt/derosphere/readme.md

 A CLI to easily interact with a bunch of decentralized DERO applications.

-- Use decentralized apps / smart contracts in a trully decentralized manner
+- Use dapps / smart contracts in a trully decentralized manner.
+No centralized entity!
-- Manage multiple wallets from different environment [mainnet, testnet]
+- Manage multiple wallets from different environment [mainnet, testnet, simulator]
+- Install, update or call custom smart contracts
 - Multi level command interface - intuitive and easy to use

 ## Donations